-Cassye Cole represents clients in a variety of complex commercial litigation matters, and is a member of the Independent Monitoring Team for the Newark Police Division (“NPD”), responsible for overseeing the City of Newark’s and NPD’s compliance with a Consent Decree entered into with the U.S. Department of Justice.
-Additionally, Ms. Cole maintains an active pro bono practice by helping clients from underrepresented communities.
-She was also the recipient of the Inaugural Patterson Belknap Webb & Tyler LLP Diversity Fellowship.
+Cassye Cole is a member of the Firm’s litigation department and represents clients in a variety of complex commercial litigation matters, including products liability defense, counseling and brand protection.
+She is also a member of the Independent Monitoring Team for the Newark Police Division (“NPD”), responsible for overseeing the City of Newark’s and NPD’s compliance with a Consent Decree entered into with the U.S. Department of Justice.

 Representative Matters have included: